EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

-# Common Issues: EmuDeck for SteamOS
+# Known Issues: EmuDeck for SteamOS

 **Note:** Each section of this page includes the date it was added to this page in its header.